MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nf-acxelements-acxvolumechangelevelnotification.md

 title: AcxVolumeChangeLevelNotification
 ms.date: 09/23/2021
 targetos: Windows
-description: TBD - The AcxVolumeChangeLevelNotification function provides the ability to notify TBD of volume level changes.
+description: The AcxVolumeChangeLevelNotification function sends a notification of a volume level change on an ACXVOLUME object so that acx can generate a corresponding event.
 prerelease: true
 req.assembly:
 req.construct-type: function